This website requires JavaScript.

 Component Placement:

 Effective component placement is vital for optimal PCB performance.
-It influences signal integrity, thermal management, and manufacturability.
+It directly influences signal integrity, thermal management, manufacturability, and even the overall reliability of the final product.

 Trace Routing: